damien-otis/SM-808/README.txt

 > How would you test it (or better)?

 	I would probably have to write my own testing framework, as I doubt there are any front-end testing solutions capable of testing a webapp with an audio output.

+> Try to keep external dependencies to a minimum.

+	No external dependencies, all hand-coded from scrach in a weekend.